zioutang/test_beam/README.md

 # Challenge for a cool company
 [![Build Status](https://travis-ci.org/zioutang/test_beam.svg?branch=master)](https://travis-ci.org/zioutang/test_beam)

 Backend Challenge that supports simple login / register and sending money function.
+You can send money to any email account even though they are not yet to be registered.
+If that is the case, when you registered the account, the amount will be reflected properly.

 A demo can be viewed [here](https://beam-test-123.herokuapp.com/)